bex-ford/Console-Finances/README.md

 **What i learned from completing this project:**

+I learned how important it is to plan out the structure of your code prior to starting, this is done by *pseudo* code.
+This really helped navigate my code.

-Firstly i created a list of variables
+Firstly i created a list of variables.

+Variables are containers for storing data.

 ![variables](assets/variables.png)

-I created for loops
+I created *for* loops. **For** loops, loops through a block of code a number of times.

+*if* statement is used to specify a block of code to be executed, if a specific condition is true.

 ![forLoops](assets/forloop.png)

-Lastly i c
+Lastly i used *console.log()*.
+This is a method in the browser to display data.

 ![console.log](assets/consolelog.png)